vramanavar1/seed-webapi/README.md

 # Kubernetes CI/CD with .NET Core Seed Web API - Template Project

-This is very basic API template api project; which gets hosted in Kubernetes Cluster
+This is very basic API template project; which gets hosted in Kubernetes Cluster

   a) As first step it gets latest version from the master